HVML/DOM-Ruler/README.md

 ## Introduction

-hiDOMLayout is a library to maintain a DOM tree, lay out and stylize the DOM nodes by using CSS (Cascaded Style Sheets).
+DOM Layout Ruler is a library to maintain a DOM tree, lay out and stylize the DOM elements by using CSS (Cascaded Style Sheets).
 It integrates LibCSS (MIT licensed), LibParserUtils (MIT licensed) and LibWapcaplet (MIT licensed) from open source community.

 ## Dependencies

-hiDOMLayout depends on the following libraries:
+DOM Layout Ruler depends on the following libraries:

 - [GLib](https://developer.gnome.org/glib/stable/)

 ## Building

-We recommend that you use a latest Linux distribution with long term support, for example, Ubuntu Linux LTS 18.04 or 20.04.
+We recommend that you use a latest Linux distribution with long term support, for example, Ubuntu Linux LTS 18.04 or later.

 On Ubuntu Linux LTS 18.04 or 20.04, you should run `apt install <package_name>` to install the following packages: